-Our specialist Landlord and Tenant lawyers are highly experienced and are on hand to advise all property related matters including possession claims.
+Our specialist Landlord and Tenant lawyers in Bedford are highly experienced and are on hand to advise all property related matters including possession claims.

 Landlords may need to be able to evict tenants for various reasons.
 There are strict regulations and processes that need to be followed to gain possession property and to legally evict a tenant.